FIVEJACK/typeorm-code-generator/README.md

 ## How to Install

 1. yarn build (if you clone the project and want to build locally)
-2. npm install -g typeorm-code-generator
+2. npm install -g @itemku/typeorm-code-generator

 ## How to Generate Migration Code